-New shares or cash dividends may be paid from retained earnings on condition that the pool of reserve exceeds 25% of the paid-in capital.
+New shares or cash shall be issued from the legal reserve with the limitation that the monetary amount of new shares or cash shall not exceed 25% of the part which legal reserve is in excess of the paid-in capital.

-B. Information on dividends distribution in 2019
+B. Information on dividends distribution in 2020

-On February 17 2020, the Board of Directors made the resolution on distribution of 2019 earnings as followed:
+On February 22 2021, the Board of Directors made the resolution on distribution of 2020 earnings as followed: